 |Transmission||Clark 13.5 HR 3610-2, 6 speeds forward, 2 reverse|

 |Drive sprockets||Idlers||Shock absorbers||Rear drive||Front road wheels act as idlers||None|

 |Ground contact length||105"

 |Max water speed||3mph

 |Max grade with 18,000lbs (8200kg) in bowl||60%||Max vertical obstacle||18"

 |Min turning diameter||Pivot||Max fording depth||36"

-The US Army's search for an armored combat earthmover, or universal engineering tractor, spanned thirty years, and finally produced the M9.
-The M9 ACE features a front-mounted dozer blade behind which is an 8.7 cubic yard (6.7m3) scraper bowl.
-For jobs requiring a heavier machine, the blade could be raised and the bowl could be filled with dirt, bringing the vehicle's weight up to 55,000lbs (25,000kg).
-A 25,000lb (11,000kg) winch was mounted in the lower rear hull, beneath the engine and transmission.
+The US Army's search for an armored combat earthmover, or universal engineering tractor, spanned thirty years.
+The resulting M9 ACE features a front-mounted dozer blade behind which is an 8.7 cubic yard (6.7m3) scraper bowl.
+For jobs requiring a heavier machine, the blade could be raised and the bowl could be filled with dirt, bringing the vehicle's weight up to 57,000lbs (26,000kg).
+Originally, a 25,000lb (11,000kg) winch was mounted in the lower rear hull, beneath the engine and transmission.
+This was replaced by a 35,000lb (16,000kg) model with 165' +/- 2' (50.3m +/- .6m) of 3/4" (1.9cm) wire rope.
 The dozer blade was positioned by adjusting the hydropneumatic suspension.
 The operator is stationed at the rear of the vehicle and is provided with a cupola containing eight vision blocks.
 After the vehicle had entered service, modifications were performed that increased the vehicle's weight to the point that swimming was no longer feasible.
 The amphibious requirement was therefore dropped.